 He has received fellowships from the Guggenheim Foundation, the Bogliasco Foundation, the National Endowment for the Humanities, the Mellon Foundation, and other sources.
 Black Gay Man won the prestigious Publishing Triangle Randy Shilts Award for Gay Nonfiction, and Archives of Flesh received honorable mention for the William Sanders Scarborough Prize, which is awarded annually by the Modern Language Association for an “outstanding scholarly study of black American literature or culture.”

 Reid-Pharr is also a much-praised teacher, advisor, and mentor – most recently at the CUNY Graduate Center.
 Since 2013, Reid-Pharr has served as the Director of the Institute for Research on the African Diaspora in the Americas and the Caribbean (IRADAC) at CUNY.
-In fall 2017, Reid-Pharr was in residence at Harvard as the third F.O.
+In fall 2016, Reid-Pharr was in residence at Harvard as the third F.O.
 Matthiessen Visiting Professor of Gender and Sexuality and taught two courses in WGS.
+This fall, he will teach The Black Male Body and The Gender of Celebrity.
+In the spring he will teach Theories of Race and Sexuality and Gender, Sexuality, and the Archive.

 We look forward to thinking and learning with this extraordinary scholar, teacher, and colleague for years to come.
 Please join us in welcoming Robert Reid-Pharr!